Who can take the exam?

 - Dates for the 2022 exam will be announced during the next application cycle.

 How will the exam be administered?

-- In the past, the CopyrightX exam has been administered using an online text editors similar to the “Google Docs” software.
+In the past, the CopyrightX exam has been administered using an online text editor similar to the “Google Docs” software.
 Each section student has been assigned a unique “pad,” or instance of the text editor, located at a unique URL sent to them via email.

 What is the exam like?

 - You can find relevant information about the exam, including the exams from the past years and sample answers for some of them, on the course website here.
 The CopyrightX team encourages you to try taking the previous exams and then compare your answers to the sample answers provided.
 If you have any questions about your answers to the practice exam, feel free to ask your teaching fellow.